Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Introduction

-It was shown in \cite{RTV} that Bethe subalgebra of XXZ spin chain model is given by certain generators and relations analogous in \cite{GRTV}.\footnote{The Bethe subalgebra of XXZ spin chain model was conjectured to be identical to the equivariant quantum $K$-theory ring \cite{RTV}.} With Gauge-Bethe correspondence in mind, we see that Wilson loop algebra agree with Bethe subalgebra by checking several examples.
-Also, we consider Seiberg-like duality of 3d $\mathcal{N}=2^*$ theory in the context of Bethe subalgebra.
+It was shown in \cite{RTV} that the Bethe subalgebra of the XXZ spin chain model is given by certain generators and relations analogous to the equivariant quantum cohomology ring in \cite{GRTV}.\footnote{The Bethe subalgebra of the XXZ spin chain model was conjectured to be identical to the equivariant quantum $K$-theory ring \cite{RTV}.} With the Gauge-Bethe correspondence in mind, we see that the Wilson loop algebra agrees with the Bethe subalgebra of the XXZ$_{1/2}$ model by checking several examples.
+Also, we consider the Seiberg-like duality of the 3d $\mathcal{N}=2^*$ theory in the context of the Bethe subalgebra of the XXZ$_{1/2}$ model.